krig/intro-to-rook/slides.md

 Note:
 Rook is a framework for multiple storage systems.
 Ceph and EdgeFS are stable, the rest are either in beta or alpha state as of rook 1.2.

 ---

+# Automation

+* Deployment
+* Configuration
+* Scaling
+* Upgrading
+* Migration
+* Disaster Recovery
+* ...

+Note:

+Rook turns storage software into self-managing, self-scaling, and self-healing storage services.
+It does this by automating deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.
+Rook uses the facilities provided by the underlying cloud-native container management, scheduling and orchestration platform to perform its duties.

+---